 COMMUNICATE EARLY AND OFTEN

-Execution during a crisis will remain heavily focused on the collection and processing of information for the crisis team.
-This includes decision making in collaboration with multiple internal stakeholders (Legal, HR, Corporate Security, Marketing, etc…) along with the creation and dissemination of crisis messages.
+Execution during a crisis will remain heavily focused on collecting and processing information for the crisis team members.
+This includes decision-making in collaboration with multiple internal stakeholders (Legal, HR, Corporate Security, Marketing, etc.) along with creating and disseminating crisis messages.

-It’s important to be flexible and allow your messages to develop as things evolve and as new information becomes available.
-Escalating levels of holding statements and other messages can be developed, approved by the crisis team and put on standby for quick editing, and released when needed.
+It is essential to be flexible and allow your messages to develop as things evolve and as additional information becomes available.
+Escalating levels of holding statements and other messages can be created, approved by the crisis team, and put on standby for quick editing and press releases when needed.

-Another important element of the crisis communications plan is the need to coordinate the release of information to ensure consistency of the message.
-If you tell one audience one story and another audience a different story, it will raise questions of competency and credibility.
+Another principal element of the crisis communications plan is the need to coordinate the release of information to ensure consistency of the message.
+For example, telling one audience one story and another a different story will raise questions of competency and credibility.

-As things progress, the crisis communications team should start to proactively implement that strategy by allaying the concerns of each audience and positioning the organization to emerge from the incident with its reputation intact.
+As things progress, the crisis communications team should start proactively implementing that strategy by alleviating the concerns of each audience and positioning the organization to emerge from the incident with its reputation intact.

 AFTER ACTION REPORT/POSTMORTEM

 Ongoing post-crisis communication involves providing follow-up crisis messages as needed.
-The organization needs to release updates on the recovery process, corrective actions, and/or investigations of the crisis.
+In addition, the organization needs to release updates on the recovery process, corrective actions, and investigations of the crisis.

-Finally, as with all good PR or IR campaigns, it’s key to reflect through an evaluative procedure.
-While the event is still fresh in everyone’s mind, it’s a good time to assess how your crisis team–and the organization–managed through their individual responsibilities while the stakes were high.
-There’s nothing like real-life experience to help bring more adaptive responses to adverse conditions, identify process gaps, unforeseen risks and vulnerabilities, and overlooked stakeholders.
+Finally, as with all good PR or IR campaigns, it is key to reflect through an evaluative procedure.
+While the event is still fresh in everyone’s mind, it is an excellent time to assess how your crisis team–and the organization–managed through their responsibilities while the stakes were high.
+There is nothing like real-life experience to help bring a more adaptive emergency response to adverse conditions, identify process gaps, unforeseen risks, and vulnerabilities, and overlook stakeholders.